 BMW 2 Series Gran Tourer review - Interior, design and technology

 Despite being its most family friendly car, BMW has tried to make the 2 Series Gran Tourer look as sporting as possible – albeit with limited success.
-Its slightly raked profile is less bland than the van-like Volkswagen Touran but there’s only so much you can do with a car which can seat seven.
+Its slightly raked profile is less bland than the van-like Volkswagen Touran but there’s only so much you can do with a car which can seat seven people.

 Better to take Citroen’s ‘if you can’t hide it flaunt it’ approach which works so well with the futuristic-looking Grand C4 SpaceTourer.
-Still the trademark BMW grille and familiar tail lamp design leaves onlookers in no doubt the 2 GT is a premium model.
+Still the trademark BMW grille and familiar tail lamp design leaves onlookers in no doubt that the 2 GT is a premium model.

 This theme continues inside.
 The well-made cabin oozes with BMW’s familiar avant-garde luxury.
 There is a selection of different trims to choose from, but most people will find the entry level SE more than adequate.

 The Gran Tourer improves markedly once you’re behind the wheel.
 You get a hi-res sat-nav screen as standard, while build quality is first-rate and the layout is easy to get along with once you’re used to BMW’s minimalist button labelling.
 The steering wheel feels chunky and sporty in your hands, and the iDrive controller makes it easy to navigate through the assorted functions on the dash-top screen.

 Other standard features on the most basic SE trim include LED headlights, 16-inch alloy wheels, automatic, dual-zone air-con, cruise control and Bluetooth connectivity.